Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Experiments and Results

-The experimental results demonstrate the superior performance of our method compared to the two baseline approaches.
-Specifically, our method achieves an exceptional success rate, nearly 3 times that of RRT-Connect and 3 times that of ePA*SE.
-In terms of the query time, our method is faster than RRT-Connect by a factor of 215 and ePA*SE by 2110, affirming our planner's ability to swiftly compute manipulator trajectory paths within a short time window.
-Moreover, the execution time is substantially shorter than that of the two baseline approaches, further highlighting the efficiency of our methodology.
+The simulation results for 200 projectiles are shown in Table \ref{tab:sim_result}.
+The first row represents the ratio of successful interception solutions found by the planner.
+The second row indicates the ratio of successful blocking instances, defined as cases where the combined planning query time and execution time are shorter than the time of flight of the incoming projectile.
+The third and fourth rows present the mean and standard deviation of the planner query time and trajectory execution time.
+The simulation results demonstrate the superior performance of our method compared to the two baseline approaches.
+Specifically, our method achieves an exceptional success rate, nearly 2.5x of RRT-Connect and 7x that of ePA*SE.
+In terms of the query time, our method is faster than RRT-Connect by a factor of 160 and ePA*SE by 2119, affirming our planner's ability to swiftly compute manipulator trajectory paths within a short time window.
+Moreover, the execution time is substantially shorter than that of the two baselines, ensuring that the shield reaches the goal configuration in time for successful interception.
+Since the baselines are not constant time planners, we also computed the successful interception rate assuming zero query time for them (shown within parentheses in the second row).
+Table \ref{tab:torque} shows the joint-wise RMS torque in Nm across the simulation experiments.
+Notice a significantly lower net torque in our method for every joint.
+This is a direct benefit of interleaving search and optimization as opposed to post-processing geometric paths with path parameterizations subject to certain forms of kinematic and dynamic constraints.